Kateryna Maksimentseva

 Vine Street Waterfront Development, Philadelphia, PA

-Covington Town Center Residential Development, Covington, GA
+The Grove at Covington Town Center, Covington, GA

-Lecount Place Residential Development, New Rochelle, NY
+The Stella Pool Deck and Residential Development, New Rochelle, NY

 Aspen Art Museum Streetscape and Courtyard, Aspen, CO*